State-of-Rhode-Island-eCMS/ecms_profile/ecms_base/modules/custom/ecms_api_publication_publisher/README.md

 hook_ENTITY_TYPE_translation_insert

-It then calls a custom service that determines if the node is a pulication and whether the moderation state is 'published'.
+It then calls a custom service that determines if the node is a publication and whether the moderation state is 'published'.
 If these conditions are met, it syndicates the node into the queue for all currently registered sites.